Determined Maharishi School Admissions Arrangements for 2019-2020

 IN THIS SECTION

-Proposed Admission & Oversubscription Policies for Admissions to the Lancashire Maharishi Free School in the Academic Year 2019/2020
+Determined Admission & Oversubscription Policies for admissions to the Lancashire Maharishi Free School in the academic year 2019/2020

 The Admissions Body is the Governing Body of Maharishi Free School.
 The published admission number for Year R is 18.

 The Maharishi Free School is a Reception to Year 11 (all-through) School.
 A child already enrolled at the school in Year 6 will automatically have a place in Year 7 and there will be no need to reapply.